miguelpaz/normalista/README.md

 # normalista
-![Image of Normalista teachers](http://www.memoriasdelsigloxx.cl/601/articles-54181_imagen.jpg) A Jekyll course template for teachers who like to write markdown, host contents in Github pages and don´t worry about servers.
+![Image of Normalista teachers](http://www.memoriasdelsigloxx.cl/601/articles-54181_imagen.jpg) A Jekyll course template for teachers who like to write markdown, host contents in Github pages and don´t want to worry about servers.
 This is a work in progress.
 For now it just includes research documentation.

 Index